djcas9/vimstack/README.md

-# Vim Stack - The Mephux Collection.
+# Vim Stack - The Collection.

 ## Why?